fj-navarro/frontiers_blog/content/posts/a-new-leadership-for-the-future-of-business-transformation/index.md

 ---
 title: A New Leadership for the Future of Business Transformation
 date: "2023-07-12"
 description: Business transformation is best managed when there are smart leaders who recognize the needs of the organization and are willing to guide it on the right direction.
-Smart leadership is a critical capability that companies need to put to work to address all the transformational changes required to build a data-driven culture in the organization.
+Smart leadership is a critical capability that companies must put into practice when they set out to build a data-driven culture in the organization.
 image: images/a-new-leadership.jpg
 tags:
 - Management